edwinteo96/library/README.md

 - **Service Layer** : Abstract away complex logic from controller.
 Improve code readability.
 - **Controller Layer** : Focus on return API through ResponseEntity with proper payload header status and body for information.
 - **RequestBody Validation** : Validation @Valid will ensure the POST message coming in cannot be null else will throw Exception Error.
-- **Immutate Record** : Records introduced in java 14 allows immutable objects and is best suited for DTO to reduce extra code getter/setter.
+- **Immutable Java Record** : Records introduced in java 14 allows immutable objects and is best suited for DTO to reduce extra code getter/setter.
 - **Java Stream API** : Utilized stream API to better go through the result list to reduce boilerplate code and improve readability and obtain immutability to avoid accidental changes.

 ## Database Decision